StarRocks/starrocks/docs/table_design/expression_partitioning.md

 ## Limits

 - Since v3.1, StarRocks's [shared-data mode](../deployment/deploy_shared_data.md) supports the time function expression and does not support the column expression.
-- Currently, using CTAS to create a table that use the expression partitioning.
+- Currently, using CTAS to create a table configured expression partitioning is not supported.
 - Currently, using Spark Load to load data to tables that use the expression partitioning is not supported.
-- When `ALTER TABLE <table_name> DROP PARTITION <partition_name>` statement is used to delete a partition created by using the column expression, data in the partition is directly removed and can not be recovered.
+- When the `ALTER TABLE <table_name> DROP PARTITION <partition_name>` statement is used to delete a partition created by using the column expression, data in the partition is directly removed and cannot be recovered.
-- Currently you can not  [backup and restore](../administration/Backup_and_restore.md) partitions created by the expression partitioning.
+- Currently you cannot [backup and restore](../administration/Backup_and_restore.md) partitions created by the expression partitioning.